cansuergun/Coursera_Capstone/README.md

-# Coursera_Capstone: IBM Data Science Professional Certificate Capstone Project
+# IBM Data Science Professional Certificate Capstone Project

 This is a final project of [Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science#courses) offered by IBM and Coursera.
 The program consists 9 courses providing me practice in the IBM Cloud using real data science tools and real-world data sets with a wide array of data science topics including:
 - What is Data Science?